How to Add Email Sending to Your Node.js App

 const { data, error } = await resend.emails.send({

-from: 'noreply@yourdomain.com', // Must be verified domain
+from: 'noreply@yourdomain.com', // Must be a verified domain

 to,